OpenChargingCloud/WWCP_OICP/README.md

 ### Requirements & Configuration

-1. You need .NET 4.8+
+1. You need .NET6+
 2. The mutual authentication (TLS client certificates) with Hubject must be set up.
 3. Your server(s) must be registered within the Hubject firewalls.

 ### Versions

+- [OICP v2.2](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.2) is deprecated and only left for reference
-- [OICP v2.2](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.2) is deprecated and only left for reference
+- [OICP v2.3](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/dotNetFramework/WWCP_OICPv2.3) is deprecated and only left for reference
-- [OICP v2.3](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3) is fully maintained and should be used for new deployments
+- [OICP v2.3 NET6](https://github.com/OpenChargingCloud/WWCP_OICP/tree/master/WWCP_OICPv2.3) is fully maintained and should be used for new deployments

 ### Documentation